vladocar/npm-I-love-you-too/README.md

 npm opens up an entire world of JavaScript talent for you and your team.
 It's the world's largest software registry, with approximately 3 billion downloads per week.
 The registry contains over 600,000 packages (building blocks of code).
 Open-source developers from every continent use npm to share and borrow packages, and many organizations use npm to manage private development as well.

+This is unofficial npm fans page.

 ```shell
 $ npm i love-you-too
 ```

+I think it is cool if you write "npm i love-you-too" and got something in return.
+Curentlly you will get the npm logos from https://github.com/npm/logos.

 This project unofficial npm project made with ♥.

-Just because is cool to write npm i ♥ you too.
+Just because is cool and fun to write npm i ♥ you too.

+I'm not in any way related to npm.